 Design Parameters

-Figure 16.
-Right Tab of selected Design Parameters button at the left tab.
+Figure 13.
+Design Parameters button at the left tab.

 IV.
 Results

-After hitting the Check Design button, your design will be directed to the “Results Page”.
+After clicking the Run Design Check button, your design will produce the results table.
 Each column, except for the last two, represents a design check completed by the Foundation module.
-The values are represented as unity ratios, where anything under 1.0 is a PASS, and anything over 1.0 is a FAIL.
-The last two columns represent the area of steel in both directions of the footing.
+The values are represented as unity ratios, where anything equal or under 1.0 is a PASS, and anything over 1.0 is a FAIL.
+The last two columns contains the color coded status and the option to access or download the report.

 Summary of column representations: